MicrosoftDocs/winrt-api/windows.devices.input.preview/gazepointpreview_eyegazeposition.md

 # Windows.Devices.Input.Preview.GazePointPreview.EyeGazePosition

 ## -description

-Gets the screen coordinates corresponding to where the user's eyes are pointing (within the hit test area of the element).
+Gets the location, derived from the position and orientation of the user's eyes, of the gaze point.

 ## -property-value

-The screen coordinates in device-independent pixel (DIP).
+The screen coordinates in device-independent pixel (DIP), relative to the bounding rectangle of the element.

 ## -remarks

 ## -see-also

 [HeadGazePosition](gazepointpreview_headgazeposition.md)

 ## -examples